ramanagali/Interview_Guide/CKS_Preparation_Guide.md

   id
   ```

-- Set the security context for a Container
+- Set the security context for a Container (container level user is different)

   ```yaml
   apiVersion: v1